ozzieem/Uni/README.md

 Programmeringsteknik has all the assignments from the Python summer course in OOP.

 Small projects folder contains really small projects that I created when I started learning C++ or just want to try out small things.
+(I'm really sorry for using so many #if0's in the test code!)